-7 Tips to Naturally Activate an Underactive Thyroid
+Seven Tips to Naturally Activate an Underactive Thyroid

 Do you have an underactive thyroid?

-- Mood swings.
+- Mood swings

-- Nervousness or anxiety.
+- Nervousness or anxiety

-- Constantly feeling cold.
+- Constantly feeling cold

 1. Eat seaweed to activate an underactive thyroid

 The main nutrient that you need to activate the thyroid is a mineral: iodine.
 To get it naturally, without overeating, the healthiest thing you can do is to incorporate seaweed into your diet.

 The best types of seaweed to include in your diet are kelp or kombu, which are also excellent for cooking stews and legumes.
 You should cook them for at least 20 minutes, as seaweed is quite tough.

-2. Do medium intensity exercise
+2. Do medium-intensity exercise

 People with an underactive thyroid tend to feel tired and cold because their basal metabolism is too slow.
 The most effective way to activate and stimulate the body, in general, is through medium-intensity exercise, two or three times a week.

 4. Choose unprocessed foods

 Instead, the most beneficial types of food are natural and organic foods that you can eat raw or that you can cook at home.
 You should consume fruit and vegetable juices, salads, sprouts, seeds and nuts, legumes, etc.

 5. Avoid toxins in your environment

 Toxins weaken the immune system and some parts of the body (including the thyroid).
-In addition to the foods we’ve mentioned, we also find toxins in hygiene and cosmetic products, the electromagnetic waves of technological devices, tobacco, water and air pollution, etc.
+In addition to the foods we’ve mentioned, we also find toxins in hygiene and cosmetic products, the electromagnetic waves of technological devices, tobacco, water, and air pollution, etc.

 6. Discover spicy food to activate an underactive thyroid

 Adding spicy spices, especially ginger and cayenne pepper, to our food can also be very beneficial.
 Turmeric is another recommended option,